 Letters of Recommendation Required | 3 |

-The faculty executive committee for the program considers all aspects of each application.
+The program's faculty executive committee considers all aspects of each application.
 The applicant must meet the minimum requirements of the Graduate School plus those of the program, listed here:

-- Have a focused area of interest in patient-oriented clinical research and a passion for continuing in a career in patient-oriented research
+- Have a focused area of interest in patient-oriented clinical research and a passion for continuing in a career in patient-oriented translational and/or clinical research.

 - Identify a primary advisor to mentor and support the applicant throughout graduate study.

-Acceptance into the program will depend in part on identification of a research program that aligns with a student's research interests and career goals, a student's fit with the program and likelihood of successfully completing a graduate degree.
+Admission will depend in part on identification of a research program that aligns with an applicant's research interests and career goals, an applicant's fit with the program and likelihood of successfully completing a graduate degree.
 Identification of a faculty advisor and research area of study is a key consideration in the admissions process but does not guarantee admission.

 Acceptance into the program does not assure funding.